etienneabassi/etienneabassi.github.io/_pages/about.md

 ## Workshops & Artistic Practice

-Outside of academia, I create and lead workshops combining on the topic of **brain science, music, and technology** — often featured in festivals and cultural spaces.
+Outside of academia, I animate workshops combining on the topic of **brain science, music, and technology**, often featured in festivals and cultural spaces, as well as giving musical performances.